Skip to content

 }

-3. If you're using the AWS Key Management Service (AWS KMS) keys, then be sure to attach the following permissions as well:
+If you use AWS Key Management Service (AWS KMS) keys, then also attach the following permissions to your IAM role:

 "Statement": [